Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 ## %workspaces_config

-**Description**: Create configuration for the AI Unlimited engine connectivity.
+**Description**: Establish communication between your notebook and the AI Unlimited manager.

 **Usage**:
 ```bash